-The use of 3D printers in schools during the pandemic have been widely varied.
-Students at Camdenton High School in Missouri have been 3D printing face shields for health works.
-At Eckerd College in Florida, the tech department, 3D printed cable support units to help extend the range of webcams for remote learning.
+During the time of the pandemic, many institutions showed just how useful 3D printers in schools could be.
+Students at Camdenton High School in Missouri have been 3D printing face shields for health workers.
+At Eckerd College in Florida, the tech department 3D printed cable support units to help extend the range of webcams for remote learning.
+And don't forget about the use of 3D printers not in the same room as students who printed from home.

-So which are the best 3D printers for education during remote learning?
-Read on to find out everything you need to know.
+So which are the best 3D printers for education?

-The Dremel Digilab 3D45 is a superb example of a 3D printer that is built for remote learning.
-It is WiFi connected so students can print from anywhere, even at home.
+The Dremel Digilab 3D45 is a superb example of a 3D printer that is built for schools and beyond.
+It is WiFi connected so students can print from anywhere, even at home, which makes it good for hybrid learning as well as in class.
 But it's the unique 720p camera that's a real draw here so students can view progress of the print in real-time.
-The auto leveling bed and auto filament detection are big parts of this too, meaning printing can start without the need to make physical adjustments in person.
+The auto-leveling bed and auto-filament detection are big parts of this too, so printing can start without the need to make physical adjustments in person.

 For in-classroom use, the unit features a HEPA filter and closed printer chamber to remove any toxins from the filament.
 Dremel also bundles prepared lesson plans aimed at K-12 education.
 Plus, it offers a certification program to help instructors become better at using, and teaching use of, its 3D printers.